 The truth is that there are typos in every book the first time it goes to print.
 This is true whether the book is self-published or traditionally published (though tends to be more common in self-published books, as many don’t go through a rigorous editing process), and these typos can range from a similar yet incorrect word appearing where another one should be through to punctuation and formatting issues.

 Why does this happen?
 The simple answer is that there are a lot of individual character in any given book.
 If your book is 30,000 words, and the words have an average of five characters each, that’s 150,000 individual characters.
-If your editing team ensures that 99.99% of the characters are correct, that leaves 1,500 that might be off.
-(I saw this recently in a new release by one of my favourite authors, where nearly every time a sentence started with the letter ‘A’, the space was missing between the previous full stop and the ‘A’.
-And when Book Blueprint was republished in the US, the most glaring issue I found was a list with two items, and both had been labelled with the number 1.)
+If your editing team ensures that 99.99% of these are correct, that still leaves 15 characters that might be off.
+I saw this recently in a new release by one of my favourite authors, where nearly every time a sentence started with the letter ‘A’, the space was missing between the previous full stop and the ‘A’.
+And when Book Blueprint was republished in the US, the most glaring issue I found was a list with two items, and both had been labelled with the number 1.

-So, unfortunately, there will always be typos in new books – they just haven’t been seen by enough eyes to catch every single one of those 150,000 characters.
+Unfortunately, there may still be typos even in new books – they just haven’t been seen by enough eyes to catch every single one of those 150,000 characters.

 You see, each time an editor goes through your book they will catch about 80% of the issues in your draft.